mlanca-c/ft_server/README.md

  * Some users download the DEB package and install it manually and manage upgrades completely manually.
 This is useful in situations such as installing Docker on air-gapped systems with no access to the internet.
  * In testing and development environments, some users choose to use automated convenience scripts to install Docker.
 This is currently the only approach for Raspbian.

-## What is a OS?
- An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs.
-Nearly every computer program requires an operating system to function.
-The two most common operating systems are Microsoft Windows and Apple's macOS.

 ## Set up repositoriy
  1. Update the apt package index and install packages to allow apt to use a repository over HTTPS: